danielecampione/open_teradata_viewer/readme.txt

 This section highlights issues that you should be aware of when upgrading to this release of the Teradata JDBC Driver.
 Please refer to the Teradata JDBC Driver Reference for more information about the driver.

+This release includes changes to address the following DRs, originally included in release 15.00.00.30:

+DR 178714 Escape functions {fn teradata_call_param_rs} and {fn teradata_auto_out_param}

+This release includes changes to address the following DRs, originally included in release 15.00.00.29:

+DR 174886 Support Unicode Pass Through

+This release includes changes to address the following DRs, originally included in release 15.00.00.28:

+DR 148961 Support backslash ( \ ) as LIKE ESCAPE character in pattern arguments of DatabaseMetaData methods DR 161165 Use equals (=) rather than LIKE for DatabaseMetaData method pattern arguments not containing a pattern

+This release includes changes to address the following DRs, originally included in release 15.00.00.27:

+DR 167410 Provide ResultSet SQLWarning when row count exceeds Integer.MAX_VALUE DR 176246 Translate new JDBC 15.10 error messages into Japanese

 This release includes changes to address the following DRs, originally included in release 15.00.00.26: